mariobernasconi/mariobernasconi.github.io/_pages/about.md

 Welcome to my website!

-I'm an applied microeconomist with an interest in labour economics.
+I'm an applied microeconomist with an interest in labour and organizational economics.

 I'm currently a PhD student at the Department of Econometrics at Tilburg University.
 As of September 2024, I'll join the University of Basel as a Postdoctoral researcher.